SAMtoBAM/Identifying_redundancy/README.md

     #extract only those contigs to keep
     samtools faidx ${genome} ${listkeep} > ${genome2}.nonredundant.fa

-The output is the \*nonredundant.fa file which has the redudant contigs removed
+The output is the \*nonredundant.fa file which has the redudant contigs removed <br/>
+And also a directorry containing all the preliminary files <br/>
+One preliminary file 'OFINTEREST.\*.tsv' is the alignments considered of interest to the removal process, i.e all those that matched the final criteria <br/>
+The rest are files per contig considered or redundancy such as the raw blast match filtered for only matches above the identity parameter